M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 Quotation marks are used for identifying named entities, such as object or command names, in text content.
 Always use double quotes (") when quoting something.
 Use single quotes (') only if you need to use quotation marks inside double quotes.

-Use double quotes to refer to user interface elements in cases where you are unable to italicize or bold the text referring to the element.
+Use double quotes to refer to user interface elements in cases where you cannot italicize or bold the text referring to the element.
 Referring to user interface elements in headings, for example, can be one such case.

 In the user interface, use both quotation marks and apostrophes sparingly.
-For example, referring to short command names does not usually require using quotation marks: _Use the Refresh Now command to resynchronize the group members_.
+For example, referring to short command names does not usually require using quotation marks: _Use the **Refresh Now** command to resynchronize the group members._

 #### Dashes